nykid99/ReverseString/README.md

 # ReverseString
-A program that reverses a string
+This is a simple c++ program that reverses a string